bitnami/charts/incubator/node/README.md

 This chart bootstraps a [Node](https://github.com/bitnami/bitnami-docker-node) deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

-It clones and deploy a nodejs application  from a git repository and  defined branch
+It clones and deploy a nodejs application  from a git repository and  defined revision.

 ## Prerequisites